 When you calculate the gain or loss from each transaction, you can deduct expenses of the sale and your basis in the property.
 The basis to be used for calculating gain or loss is the cost or adjusted basis used for federal income tax purposes.

 New Jersey and federal depreciation and expense deduction limits are different.
 A New Jersey depreciation adjustment may be required for assets placed in service on or after January 1, 2004.
-You must complete the Gross Income Tax Depreciation Adjustment Worksheet GIT-DEP 42K to calculate the adjustment.
-In addition, the New Jersey allowable IRC Section 199 deduction must be calculated on Form 501-GIT 40K, Domestic Production Activities Deduction.
-You should take the result into consideration when calculating the gain or loss on disposition of applicable property.
+Complete the Gross Income Tax Depreciation Adjustment Worksheet GIT-DEP to calculate the adjustment.

 If you sold an interest in a partnership, a sole proprietorship, or rental property, you may be required to use a New Jersey adjusted basis.
 If you sold shares in an S corporation, you must use your New Jersey adjusted basis.